Scarlett Johansson and Colin Jost Reportedly Held Hands at a Restaurant

-Less than a month ago, Scarlett Johansson and “Weekend Update” co-host Colin Jost reportedly made out at a SNL after-party.
+Less than a month ago, Scarlet Johansson and “Weekend Update” co-host Colin Jost reportedly made out at a SNL after-party.
 Many of us were surprised by the news as we had no idea they were that close, but at the time, E! reported that the pair was in the midst of a “fun and casual fling.”
 But now it seems they’re perhaps a bit more serious, as “Page Six” reports Johansson and Jost were spotted at a restaurant (gasp) holding hands.

 E! reported in May that Johansson and Jost “like each other but it’s not exclusive – at least not at this point,” but this low-key dinner date at least suggests that things have progressed from their post-SNL make-out session.